Milana Nagaraj

 Milana Nagaraj (born 25 April) is an Indian actress who primarily works in Kannada films.
-Milana has established herself as one of the leading actresses in Kannada cinema and is a recipient of several accolades including a Karnataka State Film Award, a Filmfare Awards South and two SIIMA Awards.
+Considered as one of the leading actresses in Kannada cinema, Milana is a recipient of several accolades including a Karnataka State Film Award, a Filmfare Awards South and two SIIMA Awards.

 Milana made her acting debut with Nam Duniya Nam Style (2013).
 The same year, she received Filmfare Award for Best Supporting Actress – Kannada nomination, for her performance in Brindavana.
-Post a series of failures, Milana received praises for her portrayal of Nidhi in Love Mocktail (2020) and its sequel Love Mocktail 2 (2022), they marked a turning point in her career.
+Post a series of failures, Milana received acclaim for her portrayal of Nidhi in Love Mocktail (2020) and its sequel Love Mocktail 2 (2022), both of which were commercial successes.
 For the former, she won the Filmfare Critics Award for Best Actress – Kannada and SIIMA Award for Best Actress – Kannada.
-Further success came with Kousalya Supraja Rama (2023).
+Further success came with Kousalya Supraja Rama (2023) and Love Mocktail 3 (2026).

-Milana and her co-actor Darling Krishna married in February 2021.
-They welcomed their first child, a baby girl in September 2024.
+Milana is married to her co-actor Darling Krishna, with whom she has a daughter.